pallavikochar/python-notes/README.md

 # PYTHON:
 Python is a high level programming language which is easy to understand by its code.
 It is widely used by software developers, programmers, etc. The language is named after the BBC show “Monty Python’s Flying Circus” and has nothing to do with reptiles.
 Python is simple to use, but it is a real programming language, offering much more structure and support for large programs than shell scripts or batch files can offer.
 On the other hand, Python also offers much more error checking than C, and, being a very-high-level language, it has high-level data types built in, such as flexible arrays and dictionaries.
 Because of its more general data types Python is applicable to a much larger problem domain than Awk or even Perl, yet many things are at least as easy in Python as in those languages.
 Python allows you to split your program into modules that can be reused in other Python programs.
 It comes with a large collection of standard modules that you can use as the basis of your programs — or as examples to start learning to program in Python.
 Some of these modules provide things like file I/O, system calls, sockets, and even interfaces to graphical user interface toolkits like Tk.
 Python is an interpreted language, which can save you considerable time during program development because no compilation and linking is necessary.
 The interpreter can be used interactively, which makes it easy to experiment with features of the language, to write throw-away programs, or to test functions during bottom-up program development.
 It is also a handy desk calculator.
 Python enables programs to be written compactly and readably.
 Programs written in Python are typically much shorter than equivalent C, C++, or Java programs, for several reasons: 1. the high-level data types allow you to express complex operations in a single statement; 2. statement grouping is done by indentation instead of beginning and ending brackets; 3. no variable or argument declarations are necessary.
 Python is extensible!!

+###### Encoding is the process of putting a sequence of character s (letters, numbers, punctuation, and certain symbols) into a specialized format for efficient transmission or storage.
+Decoding is the opposite process -- the conversion of an encoded format back into the original sequence of characters.
+###### UTF-8 can represent any character in the Unicode standard.
+UTF-8 is backwards compatible with ASCII.
+By default, Python source files are treated as encoded in UTF-8.

 ## 1. An Informal Introduction to Python
 1. Using Python as a Calculator
   1.1.
 Numbers